nanduladeepak/Portfolio/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

 ## Instructions

+npx create-react-app portfolio  --template typescript

 Creating a new React app in /Users/deepaknandula/python/Portfolio/portfolio.

 Installing packages.
 This might take a couple of minutes.
-Installing react, react-dom, and react-scripts with cra-template...
+Installing react, react-dom, and react-scripts with cra-template-typescript...

-added 1485 packages in 51s
+added 1485 packages in 45s

 250 packages are looking for funding run `npm fund` for details

 Installing template dependencies using npm...

-added 69 packages, and changed 1 package in 3s
+added 47 packages, removed 1 package, and changed 2 packages in 5s

 254 packages are looking for funding run `npm fund` for details

+We detected TypeScript in your project (src/App.test.tsx) and created a tsconfig.json file for you.

+Your tsconfig.json has been populated with default values.

 Removing template package using npm...

-removed 1 package, and audited 1554 packages in 1s
+removed 1 package, and audited 1531 packages in 1s

 254 packages are looking for funding run `npm fund` for details